-Scroll to the bottom to see our 3 favorite TED talks on how to deal with grief.
+And for help with the personal side of bereavement, scroll to the bottom to see our 3 favorite TED talks on how to deal with grief.

 What is Bereavement Leave?

-Bereavement leave (also known as compassionate leave or grievance leave) is time-off taken by an employee following the death of a relative or friend.
+Bereavement leave (also known as compassionate leave or grievance leave) is time off taken by an employee following the death of a relative or friend.
 Some companies even provide time-off for their employees when their pet passes away.

 While there are no rules in place that mandate bereavement leaves to be paid, HRs need to consider how sensitive this time is for the concerned employee and consider making it a paid time-off to let them grieve their loss and come back to work with a better headspace.